manage/android-sdk-sample-app/README.md

 android-sdk-sample-app
 ======================

-Sample iOS Appsponsor SDK App
+Sample Android Appsponsor SDK App

 This app is a simple implementation of the basic display ad and rewarded ad functionality available in the Appsponsor sdk.